 - 1. Perform General Assessment. - 2.
 Monitor the patient's SpO2 level and administer supplemental oxygen to maintain an SpO2 reading above or equal to 94%. - 3.
 Perform detailed secondary assessment, history, and vital signs. - 4.
 If chest pain is suspected to be ACS and patient has no reported allergy, administer Aspirin, 324 mg PO. - 5.
 Obtain a 12-lead EKG. - a.
 12-lead EKG may be transmitted for remote interpretation by a physician or screened onscene by ALS providers for STEMI and other abnormalities. - 6.
-If patient has their own prescribed nitroglycerin, BLS providers may assist that patient in selfadministering the medication at the patient's prescribed dose every 3-5 minutes to a maximum of 3 doses.
+If patient has their own prescribed nitroglycerin, BLS providers may assist that patient in self-administering the medication at the patient's prescribed dose every 3-5 minutes to a maximum of 3 doses.
 The patient's blood pressure should be assessed after each dose and maintain a systolic reading of above 90, as well as a heart rate between 60-140 bpm.

-- 1. If STEMI is noted on 12-lead, immediately notify dispatch and receiving facility of STEMI Alert.
-Provide rapid ransport to the closest facility capable of percutaneous coronary intervention (PCI).
+- 1. If 1 mm or more of ST-segment elevation is visible in 2 or more contiguous leads on the 12-lead, immediately notify dispatch and receiving facility of STEMI Alert.
+As soon as possible, transmit the 12-lead to the receiving facility.
+Provide rapid transport to the closest facility capable of percutaneous coronary intervention (PCI).
 Do not delay transport! - 2.
+If ST-segment elevation is found in any inferior leads (II, III, aVF), a second 12-lead should be obtained looking for right side involvement (ST-segment elevation in V4R).
+If there is visible elevation in V4R, Nitroglycerin should be withheld! - 3.
 Initiate IV access with Normal Saline at a KVO rate.
 If time allows while en route, or if patient is being transported under a STEMI Alert, initiate a second IV secured with a saline lock. - a.
-Patients suspected of having a STEMI without the signs and symptoms of pulmonary edema should receive an initial fluid bolus of 300 mL. - 3.
-If patient has not been prescribed nitroglycerin or been assisted in administering their own and has a systolic blood pressure of 90 mmHg or above, administer Nitroglycerin, 0.4 mg SL every 3-5 minutes until they have received a total of 3 doses, pain is 0/10, or patient begins to display contraindications. - 4.
+Patients suspected of having a STEMI without the signs and symptoms of pulmonary edema should receive an initial fluid bolus of 300 mL. - 4.
+If patient has not been prescribed nitroglycerin or been assisted in administering their own and has a systolic blood pressure of 90 mmHg or above, administer Nitroglycerin, 0.4 mg SL every 3-5 minutes until they have received a total of 3 doses, pain is 0/10, or patient begins to display contraindications.
+Note: IV access does not have to be obtained prior to Nitroglycerin administration. - 5.
 If the patient continues to have pain after the nitroglycerin administration, administer Fentanyl, 50 mcg IV/IO (unless contraindicated).
-This dose may be repeated every 3 minutes until either a maximum dose of 200 mcg is achieved, the patient's pain has resolved, or an endpoint is met per the Pain Management protocol. - 5.
-If patient is hypotensive and does not respond to fluids, consider Dopamine, 2-20 mcg/kg/min IV Infusion or Epinephrine, 2-10 mcg/min IV Infusion. - 6.
+This dose may be repeated every 3 minutes until either a maximum dose of 200 mcg is achieved, the patient's pain has resolved, or an endpoint is met per the Pain Management protocol. - 6.
+If patient is hypotensive and does not respond to fluids, consider Dopamine, 2-20 mcg/kg/min IV Infusion or Epinephrine, 2-10 mcg/min IV Infusion. - 7.
 Contact receiving hospital for further orders.